Behavioural Engines

 What this project represents

-Behavioural Engines marked a shift for me from building isolated features to designing a coherent system.
+Building Behavioural Engines has taught me a lot, from a deeper understanding of react effet states and python programming to design and UI, constantly thinking about how to make the platform more accessible, for example, introducing a command+K palette, writing carefully defined support pages, the list goes on!
 It required careful thinking about modular architecture, model versioning, typed interfaces, and how the platform could scale as new models are introduced.

 Building the models in code also strengthened my understanding of them.
 Translating prospect theory and hyperbolic discounting into formal, executable structures made their assumptions and constraints much clearer than studying them in theory alone.